AzmayenSabil/Barta-AI/README.md

-# TO BUILD AND RUN THE APPLICATION
+# TO BUILD AND RUN THE APPLICATION USING DOCKER
+- Go to root directory
+- Run below commands

 ## To Build
 ```